Sereno1710/pfl2324/tp2/README.md

   | otherwise = error ("Cannot parse " ++ [char])
 ```

-## Parser
+### Parser

 - Parse imperative programs from a string.
 - Function: `parse :: String -> [Stm]`

 ### Syntactic Constraints

+We implemented some syntatic constraints in our parser, which include:

-- Statements end with a semicolon.
+- Statements must end with a semicolon.
-- Variables start with a lowercase letter.
+- Variables must start with a lowercase letter.
 - Operator precedence for arithmetic and boolean expressions.
 - Parentheses for priority.